Path integral control of open quantum systems: Numerical experiments

-During the IS iterations of the QDC algorithm, the optimization keeps improving in terms of ESS, even when maximum fidelities are reached; see shaded area in Fig.~\ref{fig:onequbit_XtoY}.
-Instead, Open GRAPE solutions, while having similar fidelities as the QDC solution, have low $ESS=\bigo{10^{-3}}$.
-We expect that the high fidelity, high-ESS QDC solutions are more robust to random perturbations than the high fidelity, low-ESS Open GRAPE solutions.
+During the IS iterations of the PiQC algorithm, the optimization keeps improving in terms of ESS, even when maximum fidelities are reached; see shaded area in Fig.~\ref{fig:onequbit_XtoY} (A).
+Instead, Open GRAPE solutions, while having similar fidelities as the PiQC solution, have low $ESS=\bigo{10^{-3}}$.
+We expect that the high fidelity, high-ESS PiQC solutions are more robust to random perturbations than the high fidelity Open GRAPE solutions.
 We test this by perturbing the optimal control solution $u(t) \to u(t) + \xi(t)$ with $\xi(t)$ with Gaussian perturbations with mean zero and standard deviation $\sigma$ and compute the maximal cost difference $\Delta C = C(u+\xi) -C(u)$ for 20 different noise realizations.
-We compare high-fidelity low-ESS Open GRAPE solutions, defined by having a cost $C < -3.8$ with the high fidelity high ESS QDC solution in Fig.~\ref{fig:tsne} (D) for different $\sigma$.
-For completeness, we also include in the experiment the high-fidelity low-ESS QDC solutions corresponding to the shaded area of Fig.~\ref{fig:onequbit_XtoY} (A).
-It can be observed that the QDC solution (in red) is more robust to random perturbations than low-ESS Open GRAPE solutions (in black).
-Therefore, we conclude that the ESS is a useful additional criterion to assess the quality in terms of the robustness of the (open loop) control solution. \blank
+We compare the high-fidelity Open GRAPE solutions, defined by having a cost $C < -3.8$ with the high fidelity high-ESS PiQC solution in Fig.~\ref{fig:tsne} (D) for different $\sigma$.
+For completeness, we also include in the experiment the high-fidelity but low-ESS PiQC solutions corresponding to the shaded area of Fig.~\ref{fig:onequbit_XtoY} (A).
+It can be observed that the PiQC solution (in red) is more robust to random perturbations than the Open GRAPE solutions (in black).
+Therefore, we conclude that the ESS is a useful additional criterion to assess the quality in terms of the robustness of the (open loop) control solution against perturbations in the control fields.
+See also the Supplementary Material for an experiment on robustness that suggests that PiQC is more robust under imperfect knowledge of the model Hamiltonian $H_0$.